 We love celebrations!
-They allow us to remember importan events.
+They allow us to remember important events.
 They bring people together joyfully.
 Many of our celebrations include traditions.
 Cake is a tradition we enjoy at birthdays.
-Many people enjoy celebrating each new year with fireworks
+Many people enjoy celebrating each new year with fireworks.

 The Eucharist is a celebration too.
 For almost two thousand years, Catholics have gathered on the Lord's Day to celebrate Mass.
 We celebrate the Paschal Mystery of Jesus that saved us from sin and death and obtained eternal life for us.
-Through bishops and priests, the living Christ becomes present under the form of brea and wine.
+Through bishops and priests, the living Christ becomes present under the form of bread and wine.
 In every Mass, Jesus offers himself to the Father.
-The word Eucharisa means "thanksgiving."
+The word Eucharist means "thanksgiving."
 At the Eucharist, we worship God and give him thanks.
-We already participate in the worship given
+We already participate in the worship given God in heaven.

 The actions of the Mass show our faith and love as a community.
 Together we ask God to free us from sin, which separates us from him and from one another.
 We ask for all we need to grow closer to God and to his people.
 We praise and thank him for his great goodness.
 We offer ourselves with Jesus to the Father for the coming of God's kingdom.
-We unite ourselves with lesus banquet of Holy Communion, we are united as a community.
+We unite ourselves with Jesus, with the Father and the Holy Spirit.
+In the banquet of Holy Communion, we are united as a community.
 Then we go forth from the celebration to serve God and one another.